 MIDN 2/C Claire Miller

 Before we traveled overseas, Mr. Tom Brokaw addressed our group about his past experience at Auschwitz I and Auschwitz II-Birkenau.
 I remember many things he said that night, but one portion of the speech stood out and stuck with me for the duration of the trip.
-He said that our hearts will grow in many different ways but the importance of this journey is that that growth will exist no matter what.
+He said that our hearts will grow in many different ways but the importance of this journey is that growth will exist no matter what.
 This was very poignant to me, because up until this point of the program I had felt a bit lost in the academia side of the experience.
 I was unable to realize a personal connection with the exhibits we had seen and the raw, emotional testimonies we experienced.
 This sentiment from Mr. Brokaw signified to me that everyone could bear witness to the atrocities of the Holocaust, regardless of a lack of a direct association with the events.
 I recognized that all I and anyone else needed was a heart and feeling of compassion for humankind.
 This realization, along with many other gifts I received from the program, became my most valued.

 The culmination of all the study and the discussion with my peers finally came to a head when we made our way through Auschwitz II- Birkenau.
 I found the point behind the trip delved much further than identifying errs in accountability and the Military ethic.
 This was heavily emphasized, of course, but the greater lesson lay in the humanity component that composed and enabled the Holocaust.
 Walking through the empty camp, the most striking memories that came to mind were of the survivors’ testimonies, the victims’ thousands upon thousands of confiscated belongings, and the expressions on the faces of the Nazi SS as seen through the lens of the Karl Hoecker Album.